Restaurants,Souvenir Shop

 Reservations are accepted from 9:00 – 16:00 up to three weeks before your desired reservation date.

 The elegant entrance appears as you pass through the latticework gate and cross the little bamboo grove.
-Dairo-an is a restaurant and inn within the grounds of the Northern Culture Museum.
+Dairo-an is a restaurant with in the grounds of the Northern Culture Museum.
 Here, in the stillness and quiet of another age, is where your rendez-vous with the past begins.
 At Dairo-an, we also organize significant persons’celebrations and lunches for Buddhist memorial services.

 Lunch 6,600JPY(tax in)